-2.01 In consideration of the rent, covenants, promises and agreements contained in this Lease, the Landlord leases to the Tenant the farm lands and premises as described in Schedule "A", together with all buildings, barns, stables and other outhouses located on the Leased Land except (list any buildings that are located on the Leased Lands that are not accessible by the Tenant) namely:

-SECTION 3.00 DEMISE AND TERM, AS IS BASIS

-- 3.01 The term of this Lease shall be \\\\\ year(s) commencing on the \\\\\ day of \\\\\ day of \\\\\, 20\\\\, and ending on the \\\\\ day of \\\\\, 20\\\\. - 3.02 The Tenant accepts the Leased Land on an "As Is", and "Where Is" basis and any Alterations and Improvements made, erected or installed during the Term, with the Landlord's prior written approval, shall be at the risk, cost and expense of the Tenant and to the entire satisfaction of the Landlord.

-SECTION 4.00 ANNUAL RENTALS

-- 4.01 The Tenant must pay annual rent (the "Rent") for the Lease to the Landlord in the amount of \$\\\\\: - (a) to be paid in full on or before \\\\\\ for each year of this Lease; - (b) to be paid (1/2, 1/3 etc) on or before \\\\\\ for each year of this Lease. - 4.02 All Rent is payable to the Landlord at its address shown above.
+2.01 In consideration of the rents, covenants, promises and agreements contained in this Lease Agreement on the part of the Tenant to be paid, observed and performed, the Landlord does hereby lease to the Tenant the farm lands and premises as described in Schedule A, together with the following portable buildings, namely: SECT ION 3.00 DEMISE AND TERM, AS IS BASIS 3.01 The term of this Lease shall be year(s), commencing on the day of, 20 3.02 The Tenant accepts the Leased Lands on an As Is and Where Is basis and any Alterations and Improvements made, erected or installed during the Term, with the Landlord's prior written approval, shall be at the risk, cost and expense of the Tenant and to the entire satisfaction of the Landlord.
+SECT ION 4.00 ANNUAL RENTALS 4.01 The Tenant must pay annual rent (the "Rent") for the Lease to the Landlord in the amount of \$: (a) to be paid in full on or before for each year of this Lease (b) to be paid (1/2, 1/3 etc) on or before for each year of this Lease 4.02 All Rent is payable to the Landlord at its address shown above, and outlined in Schedule B. SECT ION 5.00 TAXES 5.01 Unless otherwise agreed upon, all Taxes on the Leased Land shall be paid by the

-SECTION 5.00 TAXES

-5.01 Unless otherwise agreed upon, the payment of all Taxes on the Leased Land shall be paid by the Landlord.